ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>To create your own dispensers, and otherwise interact with the Dogeparty assets on Dogecoin, you must use the <a href="https://github.com/DogepartyXDP/dogewallet-desktop/releases">Doge Wallet Desktop</a>, or <a href="https://wallet.dogeparty.net/">Web Wallet</a>.</p>

 <p>As you can see, <b>Dogeparty doesn't exactly have a marketplace like OpenSea</b>, yet.
-For now, if you want to purchase assets, you have to know what you are looking for.</p><p><b>This is one of the problems that ShibeFaceSkrill plans to help solve</b>, creating marketplace to easier track open dispensers on popular collections.
-This will make it easier for buyers seeking alpha, and open up the resale market.</p>
+For now, if you want to purchase assets, you have to know what you are looking for.</p>

+<p>This challenge in discovery of Dogeparty assets is a problem that ShibeFaceSkrill hopes to help solve</b> by creating a marketplace where its easier to track open dispensers for popular collections.
+This will make it easier, for buyers and traders seeking alpha, to find open dispensers support price discovery and a robust resale market.</p>

 <h2 id="top-nft-collections-on-dogecoin">Top NFT Collections on Dogecoin</h2>